What Are They Doing?

 As part of an ongoing project to document ancestral burials near Barrow, Alaska, an interdisciplinary team of archaeologists, physical anthropologists, geomorphologists, and community members worked together to excavate the Nuvuk cemetery and village at Point Barrow.
 The cemetery dates back at least 1200 years, contains several hundred shallow burials, and is rapidly eroding into the Arctic Ocean.
 The remains are likely to add significantly to our understanding of the ancient inhabitants of the Arctic, the evolution of their cultures, and their relationships to contemporary populations.
 Local high school students served as field and laboratory staff members on the project.

-Mr. Kelley and Dr. Jensen stayed in the village of Barrow, Alaska and will work at sites outside of the village.
+Mr. Kelley and Dr. Jensen stayed in the village of Barrow, Alaska and worked at sites outside of the village.